yunjunz/conda-envs/opera/README.md

 ## Install the development environment for OPERA project

-This recipe works only on Linux (with pre-installed GPU on Caltech/Kamb). isce3 installation on macOS failed for me.

 It installs packages used by the OPERA projects, including `isce3`, `mintpy`, `s1-reader`, `compass` etc.

 ### 1. [Install conda](../README.md#1-install-conda)